DalongHu/SaRTree/README.md

 Usage: perl quicktree.pl -i|-input <in(dir with fastas, no reference)> -r|-ref <reference(fasta)> -o|-out <out(empty dir)> -t|-thread [thread (optional, number of cpus to use)] -d|-recdetect (optional, to open recdetect, default off, no parameter required)
 Note: Please check and revise the path in the quicktree.pl script of dependencies to fit your platform before using.

+Example:
+mkdir example/test
+perl quicktree.pl -i example/seq/ -r example/ACICU.fna -o example/test -t 4 -d
+In the output folder: The "tree.nwk" will be the output tree and the "final.fasta" will be the SNP list after recombination filtering.

 ###==============SaRTree core==============